 Once done, you will be able to see the drive on your Mac.

-9. Reset NVRAM or PRAM
+9. Reset NVRAM or PRAM on Mac

 Finally, is the file format correct?
-Are the cable, USB ports, and everything else working fine?
+Are the cable, USB ports, and everything else works fine?
 But you still cannot see the external drive?
 Go ahead and reset NVRAM.
 If your Mac shuts down when you plug an external drive, fix it by resetting the SMC.

 These are the ways to solve the problem of ‘external drive not showing on Mac.’
 I hope the solutions helped, and now you can use your drive.
 If you have some queries, check the following section.

 No. You cannot track your lost external hard drive because it doesn’t have the ability to connect to the internet or Bluetooth to show their location on the map.

 Make sure to keep the Mac and the connected hard drive on a solid, stable, flat surface like a table.
 This will prevent unnecessary tug that disconnects them.
 Also, use a single cable instead of several cables to connect the drive to the Mac.
 Finally, get a reputed USB-C hub if you use newer MacBooks.

 No. But multiple hard drives will consume more power which may affect the overall performance.
 If you have a competent power supply, this should not be an issue.
 Also, after copying large files from the hard drive to the Mac, everything might feel slow.
 Restart your computer to fix this.